 Bioinformatics datasets can often be large, complex and have a wealth of important metadata.
 The EMBL-ABR: QCIF node has been developing and working on best practice in sharing data and is currently championing EMBL-ABR activities for data chaperoning.

 The new EBI databases BioStudies and BioSamples are designed to organise, link and make discoverable multiple datasets.
 Submitting a sample record to BioSamples means you only have to enter the sample information once – and you can then link to your BioSample record when submitting the experimental datasets to ENA, ArrayExpress, MetaboLights or whichever other databases are relevant.
 BioStudies is much broader.
 It aims to be a collation point for all data related to a study: including data stored in non-EBI repositories, data that doesn’t have a suitable repository, including supplementary information associated with publications.
 More information.

 For specific guidance on how to describe experimental metadata, this October 2016 feature article gives a full introduction to the ISA framework and ISAtools.

 EMBL-ABR can assist researchers with handling and collating metadata and submitting array and NGS data to public repositories, including batch submission of large datasets.
 See more information here or email email@example.com to request assistance.

 EMBL-ABR Data Activities

 EMBL-ABR is involved in many aspects of the large, collaborative multi-omics project on bacterial pathogens that can cause sepsis.
 See here for more information.

-For more information about the EMBL-ABR Key Area of Data, please contact Pip Griffin, Open Data Coordinator.
+For more information about the EMBL-ABR Key Area of Data, please contact Jeff Christiansen, Data Coordinator.